bensampson5/libsv/README.rst

   pytest --co

-Then, you can run an individual or subset of testbenches using the ``-k`` flag which will only run tests which match the given substring expression
+Then, you can run an individual or subset of testbenches using the ``-k`` flag which will only run tests which match the given substring expression:

 .. code:: bash